-Whenever I hear the brand name BenQ I immediately think of Monitors and Mobile Phones but I didn’t realise they also manufactured gaming equipment, projectors and household items like cameras and lamps.
-Having previously used their monitors I do know how well regarded they are in their field for longevity and design but apart from that I was clueless.
+Whenever I hear the brand name BenQ I immediately think of Monitors and Mobile Phones, but I didn’t realise they also manufactured gaming equipment, projectors and household items like cameras and lamps.
+Having BenQ monitors previously I know how well regarded they are in their field for longevity and design, but apart from that, I was clueless.
 Until they contacted me, asking me to review one of their lamps.

-Being a crafter, my downtime consists of making cards, or paper crafting so I like to be able to see items close up especially if I am blending items to use on cards.
-I need bright clean light.
-Since the light in our living room is LED it makes it a little more difficult to craft unless you have a tilting table as the light bounces straight back in your face (especially using brilliant white card), but this lamp not only has a wide enough beam to cover my table completely (it’s actually too big to have a permanent placement on it but a larger office desk or larger area would be the perfect position).
+As a lover of craft, my downtime consists of making cards, or paper crafting so I like to be able to see items close up especially if I am blending items to use on cards.
+I need bright, clean light.
+Since the lighting in our living room features ceiling LED, it makes it a little more difficult to craft.
+It’s worse if you have a glossy tilting table which encourages light reflection.
+The light bounces straight back in your face (especially using a bright white card), but this lamp not only has a wide enough beam to cover my table completely (it’s too big to have a permanent placement on it, but a more substantial desk or larger area would be a perfect position).

 The head of the lamp is convex, and sensitive to touch and includes a feature called “Eye-care Mode”.
-Just touch any part of your body on the metal ring and it will turn on, dimmer and turn off.
-If you hold the metal ring for 2 seconds when the lamp is on, Eye Care Mode will switch on and protects you from stark brightness.
+Just nudge any part of your body on the metal ring, and it will turn on, dimmer and turn off.
+If you hold the metal ring for 2 seconds when the lamp is on, Eye Care Mode will switch on and protects you from the stark brightness.
 There is a button on top for you to change the intensity of the light too.
-Turn it anti-clockwise and the lamp will dim, turn it clockwise the lamp it will brighten (this will also turn the lamp on and off).
-There are several intensities from Bright White to a Warm White depending on your mood or what you want to be able to use it for.
+Turn it anti-clockwise, and the lamp will dim, turn it clockwise the lamp it will brighten (this will also set the bulb on and off).
+There are several intensities from Bright White to a Warm White depending on your mood or circumstance.

 The adjustable angle of the lamp makes it ideal for smaller desks and smaller areas.
-My desk is around 4 feet long, yet the lamp just takes up 12 inches of space.
-With the lamp hanging over the laptop, it gives me full view of my keyboard without backlight.
-This would also be pretty perfect out in the garden over the Summer when the nights start to draw in, but the hour is still early.
+My table is around 4 feet long, yet the light takes up 12 inches of space.
+With the lamp hanging over the laptop, it gives me the full view of my keyboard without backlight.
+Handy out in the garden over the Summer when the nights start to draw in, but the hour is still early.